 The fund pays a fee to the Trustee and the IRC for their services.
-For the year ended December 31, 2023, the aggregate fees paid and expenses reimbursed to the Trustee in its capacity as trustee of the fund was \$95,356.
+For the years ended December 31, 2023 and December 31, 2024, the aggregate fees paid and expenses reimbursed to the Trustee in its capacity as trustee of the fund was \$95,356 and \$92,749, respectively.
+The fees and expenses of the Trustee are shared among the fund and other funds managed by the Manager

 The members of the IRC are paid an aggregate of \$40,000 annually, which is comprised of payments of \$15,000 to the Chair of the IRC and \$12,500 to each of the other two IRC members.
 This may increase if there are more than four meetings per year.
-For the year ended December 31, 2023, the aggregate compensation paid and expenses reimbursed to members of the IRC was \$40,000.
+For the years ended December 31, 2023 and December 31, 2024, the aggregate compensation paid and expenses reimbursed to members of the IRC was \$40,000 and \$40,000, respectively.
+The fees and expenses of the IRC are shared among the fund and other funds managed by the Manager.
 For further information about the IRC, see the section above under the heading "Fund governance".